lighttransport/francine/README.md

 The master logs every request and continually makes its state snapshot, so it can tolerate unexpected restarts (not implemented).

-Workers have no such tolerances and the failures are managed through rescheduling by the master.
+The workers have no such tolerances and the failures are managed through rescheduling by the master.

 When a session is registered, the registration is validated (not implemented) and authenticated by the master.
 If successful, it will be saved to master but nothing will happen immediately.